Course Entry Policy

 - Targeting funding at those who have not yet reached a level in their maths and/or English that equates to a GCSE at grade C/4 and through initial assessment and our professional judgement have the potential to further their attainment in maths and/or English by undertaking an accredited course.
 Funding must be used in a way that challenges individuals to achieve at a level higher than which they are initially assessed.

-- Are now unemployed/underemployed as a result of the lockdown and need new skills to support their future employability and/or next steps to further or higher education.
+- Are now unemployed/underemployed as a result of the lockdowns and need new skills to support their future employability and/or next steps to further or higher education.

 - Need to retrain due to employment opportunities in their sector reducing as a result of the Covid-19 pandemic.